openharmony/docs/en/application-dev/reference/arkui-ts/ts-basic-components-web.md

 getTitle(): string

-Obtains the title of the file selector.
+Obtains the title of this file selector.

 **Return value**